Keto Pumpkin Bread

 This post may contain affiliate links.
 See my disclosure policy.

-1. Add all ingredients to a blender – cream cheese, pumpkin puree, butter, sweetener, coconut flour, baking powder, fall spices and eggs.
-Mix until combined.
+1. Add everything to a blender: cream cheese, pumpkin puree, melted butter, sweetener, coconut flour, baking powder, pumpkin pie spice, and cinnamon.
+Blend until smooth, then add eggs and pulse just until combined.

 A stack of mini pumpkin bread loaves behind a loaf with a bite taken out of it.